 Still flow into the susurrant sea-song,

-and the word in water’s liquid meaning
+and the word, like water’s liquid meaning,

-Pressed through the surface tension,
+is pressed through the surface tension,

-then evaporates into mystery
+then evaporates into mystery,

 That pulls the evening vapor onshore